 6. Proposals may be submitted through 11:59 pm PST on October 27th, 2023

 Please review these suggested themes which ACRC’s program committee requests be the focus of submissions:

-ACRC extends a $100 registration discount to the person identified as the primary presenter and a $50 discount to any secondary presenters for anyone wishing to be a full conference attendee in person with us in Florida.
+ACRC extends a $100 registration discount to the person identified as the primary presenter and a $50 discount to any secondary presenters for anyone wishing to be a full conference attendee in person with us in Phoenix.
 Virtual presenters will receive a complimentary virtual registration.